- Update

 Institutions & Energy Policy

-The Federal Ministry of Petroleum Resources (FMPR) supervises the oil and gas sectors through its Department of Petroleum Resources (DPR).
+The Federal Ministry of Petroleum Resources (FMPR) is responsible for oil and gas policy.
 The FMPR also oversees the Nigerian Nuclear Regulatory Authority (NNRA).

 Energy Supply